ata-omo/myportfolio/README.md

 * It is a simple portfolio website created using React, Javascript, HTML and CSS

-* Implemented some awesome CSS design like awesome hover effects , dark mode , responsiveness and many more.
+* Implemented some awesome CSS design with React like awesome hover effects , dark mode , responsiveness and many more.

 * Every dependency is already been provided